 And the result?

-The men on the low-carbohydrate diet gained just over two pounds of muscle.
-The control group, on the other hand, gained just under one pound.
+The men on the low-carb diet gained just over two pounds of muscle.
+The high-carb diet group, on the other hand, gained just under one pound.

-However, while the low-carbohydrate group gained twice as much muscle as the control group, this doesn’t necessarily mean that such a diet is the best way to pack on size.
+However, while the keto dieters gained twice as much muscle as the control group, this doesn’t necessarily mean that such a diet is the best way to pack on size.

-The first problem is that there was a big difference in protein intake between the two groups.
+The first problem is the big difference in protein intake between the two groups.

-A closer look at the food records reveals that subjects on the ketogenic diet ate TWICE as much protein than those in the control group (176 grams versus 80 grams per day).
+A closer look at the food records reveals that subjects on the low-carb diet ate TWICE as much protein than those in the high-carb diet group (176 grams versus 80 grams per day).

-The extra muscle growth in the low-carbohydrate group was most likely down to the fact they were eating more protein.
+The extra muscle growth in the low-carb group was most likely down to the fact they were eating more protein.

 This brings me to the subject of exercise.

-In an ideal world, both groups would have followed the same exercise program.
+In an ideal world, both groups would have done the same workouts.
 But that doesn’t appear to have happened in this study.
-The only information about the type of training routine used in the research was this…
+The only information about the type of workout routine used in the research was this:

-What this means is that all of the subjects in the low-carbohydrate group were following a DIFFERENT exercise program, and we have no idea what sort of exercise the control group was doing.
+What this means is that all subjects in the low-carb group were following a different workout program, and we have no idea what sort of exercise the control group was doing.